aydrian/fabric-stack-workshop/workshop/part-6.md

 ```

 > **_Note_**
 > This solution uses a list comprehension but could also be done with a for loop.
-There are many correct answers.
+There are many correct ways to solve this.

 </details>